SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-not-enough-owners.md

 # Workspaces with Not Enough Owners

+Syskit Point detects workspaces that don't have enough owners predefined by your organization's policies which can make your workspaces less secure.

+The Minimum Number of Owners policy can be automated and when automation is enabled, Syskit Point creates tasks and sends emails to users as defined in the policy settings.
+To learn more take a look at the [Minimum Number of Owners policy article](../../governance-and-automation/automated-workflows/minimum-number-of-owners-admin.md).

+When the policy **isn't automated**, Workspaces with Not Enough Owners **is still detected** for the Security and Compliance checks. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to workspace owners.

+The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

 On the Security & Compliance Checks section dashboard, click the **Workspaces with not enough owners** button to see the report.

 The Workspaces with Not Enough Owners screen opens, showing a list of all **workspaces with not enough owners assigned** to them.